Technicolor Treats Puzzle from Springbok

 There is no poster included with this puzzle.
 The puzzle is about 24″ high and 30″ wide and contains 1000 pieces.
 The pieces are thick, cut well and fit well.
 As I mentioned, I felt that the color of the image on the puzzles could’ve better matched that of the picture on the box.
 But I guess the fact that they don’t match is part of the challenge!

-Taco Table Puzzle by Springbok
+Taco Table Puzzle from Springbok

 One of our favorite places to find puzzles is at antique malls.
 Sometimes we even luck out and find ones that are NIB (new in box), never having been put together.
 This time our luck was found at the Heart of Ohio Antique Center just outside of Springfield, Ohio.
 There’s a booth there that is chock full of new puzzles.
 Perhaps it was a local store going out of business, I do not know.
-But I do know that it had great puzzles, like this Taco Table puzzle by Springbok.
+But I do know that it had great puzzles, like this Taco Table puzzle from Springbok.

 Hungry Puzzling